rubrikinc/terraform-provider-polaris/docs/data-sources/azure_devops_script.md

 with the Azure CLI signed in (`az login`) as a Project Collection Administrator in each target organization; the script mints a short-lived Azure DevOps token from that `az` session, so no personal access token is required.

+~> **Note:** Running the script is an out-of-band step by design.
+To have Terraform run it for you, a `null_resource` with a `local-exec` provisioner is one option; add a `depends_on` from the `polaris_azure_devops_organization` resource so the script runs before onboarding.
+This runs the script on the machine executing Terraform, which must be signed in to the Azure CLI as a Project Collection Administrator.
+See the `azure_devops` example module in the `terraform-provider-polaris-examples` repository for a complete configuration.

 ## Permission Groups
 Following is a list of features and their applicable permission groups.
 These